The Early Years

 A.W.
 Tillinghast was born in May of 1876 to a well-to-do rubber making family in the Philadelphia area.
-His reputation does not resound as loudly when compared to a Donald Ross or Dr. Alister MacKenzie but it can certainly be placed in the same category of influence in regard to golf course architecture.
+His reputation does not resound as loudly when compared to a Donald Ross or Dr. Alister MacKenzie but it is certainly in the same category of influence in regard to golf course architecture.

 Like many other great players and course designers of the same generation, Tillinghast spent time in Scotland improving his game and broadening his knowledge of the game.
 Tillinghast made the acquaintance of ‘Old’ Tom Morris, reportedly having the opportunity to play with him on his visit in 1896.
 In the early 1900’s, prior to his career as a course designer, he was one of the most well-respected golf writers in the country.
 He wrote for the then successful Golf Illustrated which was one of the top golf publications of the time.
 Unfortunately, like so many other businesses, ‘The Great Depression’ led to the ultimate demise of Golf Illustrated.